ukkodeveloper/blog-from-scratch/public/blog/우테코/자바스크립트의 핵심, prototype을 알아보자-eng.md

 const ukko = new Crew('ukko');

-console.log(ukko.name) //ukko * As a property of the ukko instance object console.log(ukko.isBrave) //  ** Returns the isBrave value of the common object, the prototype of ukko. console.log(ukko.isGood) //  ** Returns the isGood value of the common object, the prototype of ukko.
+console.log(ukko.name); //ukko * As a property of the ukko instance object console.log(ukko.isBrave); //  ** Returns the isBrave value of the common object, the prototype of ukko. console.log(ukko.isGood); //  ** Returns the isGood value of the common object, the prototype of ukko.
 ```

 Let's break down the above code in order...